Probes of chaos over the Clifford group and approach to Haar values: Probes of chaos

 One can compute the Unitary and Clifford averages of the two arguments of the logarithm as: \ba \nonumber \left\langle I_{3_{(2)}}^{C^2}\right\rangle_{\cal U}&=&\frac{6\Re[g_{3}(t)]+\big(g_{2}(2t)-4 g_{2}(t)+g_{4}(t)\big)(d^{2}-d)-6d\Re[g_{3}(t)]-18d^{3}+2d^{5}}{(d-3) d (d+1)(d+3)}\\ \nonumber \left\langle I_{3_{(2)}}^{CD}\right\rangle_{\cal U}&=&\frac{3\big(g_{2}(2t)-4g_{2}(t)+g_{4}(t)\big)-(3 g_{2}(2t)-12 g_{2}(t)+2\Re[g_3(t)]+3 g_{4}(t))d+2\Re[g_3(t)]d^{2}-18d^{3}+2 d^{5}}{(d-3)d(d+1)(d+3)} \\ \nonumber \left\langle I_{3_{(2)}}^{C^2}\right\rangle_{\cal C}&=&\frac{-2g_{2}(2t)(-1+d)+d^{2}\left(-6+\tilde{g}_3(t)(-1+d)+2(-1+d)d\right)}{(1+d)(d^{2}-4)}\\ \nonumber \left\langle I_{3_{(2)}}^{CD}\right\rangle_{\cal C}&=&\frac{d\left(g_{2}(2t)(-1+d)+2\left(-2+\tilde{g}_3(t)-(2+\tilde{g}_3(t))d+d^{3}\right)\right)}{(1+d)(d^{2}-4)} \ea

 From the plots in Fig.~\ref{fig:tripartite_info}, one would be tempted to say that the bound on the tripartite information is influenced by whether the average is taken over the Clifford or unitary group.
-However, the asymptotic value of the argument of the logarithm for the Haar case goes as $g_4(t)/d^2$, while for the Clifford case goes as $\tilde{g}_3(t)$.
-As $g_4(t)$ goes as $d^4$, while $\tilde{g}_3(t)$ goes as $d^2$, one can see that the asymptotic value will still be $\mathcal{O}(\log d)$, and thus the observed difference is only a finite size effect.
-This can be seen very easily by looking at the corresponding plots for the Toric Code, Fig.~\ref{fig:tripartite_Tor}.
-There one can observe that as the dimensionality of the system increases, the difference between the Clifford and Haar averages become less and less relevant.
-This behavior is consistent with the Clifford group being able to generate maximal entanglement, so that one should not expect to observe differences between the Clifford and the Haar averages when dealing with entropic measures.
+However, the asymptotic value of the argument of the logarithm for the Haar case scales as $g_4(t)/d^2$, while for the Clifford case scales as $\tilde{g}_3(t)$.
+As $g_4(t)$ scales as $d^4$, while $\tilde{g}_3(t)$ scales as $d^2$, one can see that the asymptotic value will still be $\mathcal{O}(\log d)$, and thus the observed difference is only a finite size effect.
+This can be noticed by looking at the corresponding plots for the Toric Code, Fig.~\ref{fig:tripartite_Tor}.
+In those plots one notices that as the dimensionality of the system increases, the difference between the Clifford and Haar averages become less and less relevant.
+This behavior is consistent with the Clifford group being able to generate maximal entanglement, so one should not expect to observe differences between the Clifford and the Haar averages with entropic measures.